 We specialize in bringing incredible suite locations for premium events to corporate clients and private groups looking to host.
 Parties interested in attending events are encouraged to reach out to us today direct at firstname.lastname@example.org to review our extensive inventory and select the suite option that works best for your group.

 Book an Arizona Cardinals luxury suite online today!

 Born in 1920 as the Chicago Cardinals, this is the oldest professional football franchise in the USA.
 Many changes have taken place over the years including a merger with the Steelers for one season in 1944, a move to St. Louis, then to Arizona, first going by the name the Phoenix Cardinals before finally settling on its most recent moniker of the Arizona Cardinals in 1994.
-However, the one thing that has eluded this franchise in all of this time has been a Super Bowl championship.
+However, the one thing that has eluded this franchise in all of its time has been a Super Bowl championship.
 Winners of two pre-Super Bowl era championships (in 1925 and 1947), Cardinals fans are desperate to reach that highest plateau.

 There are many other fan favorites in Arizona.
 Adrian Wilson, the strong safety out of NC State reached the Pro Bowl five times.
 Kurt Warner’s story took him from stocking shelves in a grocery store to Super Bowl champion with the St. Louis Rams.
 He joined the Cardinals roster in 2005 as a veteran quarterback looking to mentor.
 He ended up winning the starting role and leading the team for five years, culminating in another Super Bowl appearance.
 Larry Fitzgerald, the son of a Minnesota sports reporter, had the good fortune to be surrounded by Hall of Fame wide receiver talent at an early age.
 Fitzgerald used this to his advantage on his way to become one of the most productive wide receivers in NFL history.
-Among his many accolades are 10 Pro Bowl selections.
+Among his many accolades are 11 Pro Bowl selections.